hyperboly/blog.hyperboly.net/content/posts/guides/my-neovim-workflow-2023.md

 })
 ```

+Since I'm learning the C programming language, I only have 2 snippets in here.
+One that creates a `main` function while including <stdio.h> and a general function snippet.
+To use these, all we have to do is create a *.c file and type "main" in insert mode, then press ctrl + i.

-Your final configuration directory tree for neovim should look like this
+Our final configuration directory tree for neovim should look like this.
 ```text
 nvim
 ├── init.lua